konfidence-project/.github/README.md

 ### 2. Kubebuilder Test ([`kubebuilder-test.yaml`](./.github/workflows/kubebuilder-test.yaml))

-Comprehensive testing workflow for Kubebuilder projects with optional Kind cluster setup and CRD installation.
+Comprehensive testing workflow for Kubebuilder projects with optional Kind cluster setup, CRD installation, and lifecycle hooks for setup and cleanup commands.

 > **⚠️ Installation of CRDs ⚠️**
 >
 > With the [current CRDs Repo Setup](https://github.com/konfidence-project/crds), the test job will checkout the [config/crd](https://github.com/konfidence-project/crds/tree/main/config/crd) path and apply them to the kind cluster.
 Per default, it will use the main branch as ref.
 When implementing this workflow, make sure that the actual commit or version ref of the repo is used.
-This setup will probably change in the near future.
+If the repo supports generating the CRDs with a make command, use the `before-tests` input to generate them instead and make sure that the `install-crds` input is set to `false`.

 **Usage:**
 ```yaml